-ACAUTION: Shut off gas to the water heater at the gas control (thermostat) gas cock or manual shut-off valve before draining water.
+A CAUTION: Shut off gas to the water heater at the gas control (thermostat) gas cock or manual shut-off valve before draining water.

-♠DANGER: Before manually operating the temperature and pressure relief valve, make certain no one will be exposed to the hot water released by the valve.
+ADANGER: Before manually operating the temperature and pressure relief valve, make certain no one will be exposed to the hot water released by the valve.
 The water drained from the tank may be hot enough to present a scald hazard and should be directed to a suitable drain to prevent injury or damage.

-Before turning off the cold water supply to the water heater, open a hot water faucet allowing sufficient cold water into the tank to prevent the risk of a scald injury while draining the water heater.
-Once the water in the tank is no longer hot, turn off the cold water supply to the water heater.
+In order to drain the water heater, turn off the cold water supply.
 Open a hot water faucet or lift the handle on the relief valve to admit air to the tank.